 Long way to go

 Although the bill has passed, there is still some way to go and the Division of Gaming Enforcement now has to set up the regulations which will have to be followed and issue out the licenses to deserving operators.
 Only the companies that now hold casino licenses in New Jersey will be able to require an online license from the DGE but there is always the possibility of other operators to create partnerships with local casinos owners, as long as the software passes inspection.

 The first signs of online gambling will become available after at least 90 days according to the terms of the law and in less than 180 days since the bill was passed.
-It is expected that the summer tourism to have another attraction this year.
-Caesars Entertainment, who operates three casinos in Atlantic City, stated that it might take around two years before the online gambling industry in New Jersey actually gets going.
+It is expected for the summer tourism season to have another attraction this year.
+Caesars Entertainment, which operates three casinos in Atlantic City, stated that it might take around two years before the online gambling industry in New Jersey actually gets going.

 If things will be similar to the situation found in Nevada, the two-year term is quite realistic.
 Despite the fact that Nevada has issued the licenses last year and the first online poker offers were expected to be available by the end of 2012, a large part of the operators has requested an extension due to big delays.